distribworks/dkron/website/content/basics/getting-started.md

 - `8946` for communicating between agents
 - `8080` for HTTP for the API and Dashboard
-- `6868` for RPC comunication between clients.
+- `6868` for RPC comunication between agents.

 **Be sure you have opened this ports (or the ones that you configured) in your firewall or AWS security groups.**